alliedvision/VimbaPython/README.md

 You are welcome to give feedback on the beta version of our new Vimba Python API!
 Please note that the usage of beta software is at your own risk.

-In addition to the API's source code, this repository also contains unittests for VimbaPython.
+In addition to the API's source code, this repository also contains unit tests for VimbaPython.
-If you encounter any issues, feel free to run the test script and create an Issue on github.com This helps us improve the Vimba Python API.
+If you encounter any issues, feel free to run the test script and create an issue on github.com.
+This helps us improve the Vimba Python API.

+NEW - we have updated VimbaPython with the following improvements:

+* Multi-threading example
+* Improved usability by raising an exception if a function that is only valid inside a with – statement is called outside with – scope.
+* Method get_camera_by_id() supports camera lookup via IP or MAC address for GigE cameras
+* Method get_version() outputs the version of VimbaPython, VimbaC, and Vimba Image Transform
+* Improved test support for using several different cameras

+Before using the updated VimbaPython version, please deinstall VimbaPython:

+        python -m pip uninstall VimbaPython

+For installing VimbaPython, we recommend using -e with your VimbaPython installation path:

+        python -m pip install -e .

 Prerequisites